Thursday, August 29, 2013

 Like K.C., Nawra's family is"broken", but not by choice, but by violence and murder.
 For K.C. she understands how Nawra feels "spoiled" or as K.C. puts it, "defective" with her inability to do school work.
 Like K.C., Nawra also has difficulty writing but it is because she is illiterate.
 Despite the huge cultural differences as evidenced by what each girl writes about, both girls can find something in their letters that resonates with them.
 Nawra encourages K.C. to persevere and to respect her mother, while K.C. is deeply touched by Nawra's struggle to simply survive and she encourages her to keep going.
 Both girls stories end with a measure of hope and both begin to find their own way in their world.

-There are many issues covered in this novel including rape, female circumcision, AIDS, forced marriage, the concept of honor in Sudanese Muslim families, the role of men and women, identity, education for girls, learning disabilities, environmental destruction, and global social responsibility.
+There are many issues explored in this novel including rape, female circumcision, AIDS, forced marriage, the concept of honor in Sudanese Muslim families, the role of men and women, identity, education for girls, learning disabilities, environmental destruction, and global social responsibility.
 While that might seem like far too many, really all these issues at inter-related, especially in the African state of Sudan, and in Nawra's culture.
 And the this issues are often only obliquely mentioned but yet they are interconnected.

 For example, the issue of AIDS and rape are related, not just because a woman can contract AIDS from rape, but also because of the belief by the men in Nawra's culture that sex with a virgin can cure them.
 Although there is only a mention of this in passing in the novel, this is a prevalent belief that medical field workers must counter.
 It leads to the violation of very young girls.
 Rape is also often used as a weapon of war, to destroy a society, weakening family bonds, and demoralizing and marginalizing women.